ychuzevi/articles/consul/discovery_with_consul_01.md

 The list goes on, but that's some of the main reasons people tend to prefer cloud-based or containerization of applications.
 All of this goes with some additional complexity however: applications can move very fast from a machine to another, change their IP, their port, so traditional tools such as DNS and databases are hard to scale efficiently to allow those kinds of new workloads.

 We will not detail all the features of Consul, but this software is basically a strongly consistent distributed KV, having features similar to products such as ETCD or Zookeeper, but a part of KV dedicated to Discovery oriented towards services.
-It also comes with built-in feature to detect failing nodes (which is a pretty hard task in a distributed environment)
+It also comes with built-in feature to detect failing nodes (which is a pretty hard task in a distributed environment) and distribute this information accross the whole cluster.

 Consul bring some very cool features:
  - no specific requirements in terms of network (you don't need to run a complicated Software Defined Network system), so all systems can talk with each others regardles of the fact that those systems are running in the Cloud, in containers or in traditional bare-metal machines
- - service centric: the machine is just a detail, everything is service centric, we don't care about being in a virtualized system, a real machine, being alone on the machine or sharing the machines with dozens of other services
+ - service oriented: the machine is just a detail, everything is service centric, we don't care about being in a virtualized system, a real machine, being alone on the machine or sharing the machines with dozens of other services
  - ease of administration because it only requires another node to find all the nodes of the cluster: you don't need to provide a full list of systems, it can join "magically" other Consul enabled systems.
  - ability to detect failure of services using several health checks, so the app does not require to implement its own detection mechanism to detect failure (and human that do program systems have issues detecting and properly reacting to all possible failures)
  - ability of being notified almost immediately when services do change and to provide tools to easily generate mutable configurations using tools like consul-template